botbrains/botbrains/README.md

 ## About me

 Hi, I'm Donovan.
-I am a student developer with a degree in Computer Information Technology from Western Kentucky University and currently learning to code with Code:YOU aka Code Louisville!
+I am a student developer with a degree in Computer Information Technology from Western Kentucky University and currently learning to code with Code:YOU/Code Louisville!

 🔭 I’m currently working on learning to code.